tpjrtech/socialmediapostgenerator-/README.md

 # Social Media Post Generator

 This project is a custom widget for generating social media posts using the OpenAI GPT-4o model.
 It allows users to input event details, shoutouts, hashtags, and vendor tags to create personalized and engaging social media posts for platforms like Facebook and Instagram.
-The widget is designed to be integrated into a Duda website and includes options to refine generated posts.
+The widget is designed to be integrated into a Duda website and includes options to refine generated posts. **Full Disclaimer, I utilized the Chat-GPTo model to code, debug, and document this project.

 ## Key Features